Run Automated Electron App Tests Using Travis CI

 Don’t expect that you can build app for all platforms on one platform.

 As I wanted to create releases for OS X, Windows, Linux I had to define multiple operating systems.
-The main reason was that it is not possible to create a Linux release from OS X or Windows.
+The main reason was that it is impossible to create a Linux release from OS X or Windows.

-So I ended up running my Travis setup on Linux and OS X in parallel.
+So I ran my Travis setup on Linux and OS X in parallel.
 My scripts check the current operating system and run only in the correct environment.

 Check the official documentation for more details.